jemnz/Horiseon-Marketing-Webpage/README.md

 [Link to Deployed website](https://jemnz.github.io/Horiseon-Marketing-Webpage/)

 ## Usage
-Below is a screenshot of the deployed website which shows the links in the navigation bar to access different sections (Search Engine Optimization,Online Reputation Management and Social Media Marketing) of the website.
+Below is a screenshot of the deployed website which shows the links in the navigation bar to access different sections (Search Engine Optimization, Online Reputation Management and Social Media Marketing) of the website.

 [Horiseon Marketing Ltd website screenshot](assets/images/Horiseon-Marketing-Ltd.png)